vishvAsa/notes/economics/assets/investing/implementation.md

 Joint accounts only possible with majors, not minors.

 ### भारतेषु
+- UCO + fisdom (202207)
+  - demat for mutual funds - account opening 299, AMC 0
+    - No charges in moving money.
+No joint account.
+  - demat trading  - annual maintenance 250
+- Groww
+  - 0 AMC, 0 account opening fees.
+  - No joint account as of 2022.
+- Paytm Money
+  - No transaction fee on investments & withdrawals.
+0 fees.
+  - No joint account as of 2022.

+#### Accounts and fees
+##### Upstox
+Help -  customercareindia  dbs.com

+###### Transfers
+- Deposit via NEFT - no fees.
+- Withdrawal (post Mutual fund sales, not stock sales) via NEFT - fees up to RBI limits - see transfers section [here](/notes/economics/financial_services/banking/01_Operation.md).

+###### Mutual funds
+- funds for buying Mutual Fund units will be deducted directly from your registered bank account.
+And on redemption of these units they will be credited to your registered bank account.
+Not brokerage pool account.
+- A DP (Depository Participant) charge of ₹18+ GST is applicable on the redemption of Mutual Fund units.
+This will be deducted from your Upstox wallet and not from your bank account.

 #### Post tax
 - Look up symbols in BSE and NSE websites.
 Sometimes equity is listed in both - only "EQ" is added in symbols to differentiate.
 - Can invest in several index funds via mutual fund portals - simpler than trading stocks.
 Can set up monthly "SIP" investment.